request/request-promise/README.md

 ### POST data to a JSON REST API

-Set option.body to data, and json:true to encode the body as JSON.
+Set `option.body` to your data and `json: true` to encode the body as JSON.
 See below for HTML forms.

 ``` js
 var options = {